jonbnewman/mobx-store-provider/docs/api/useProvider.md

 // App.jsx
 import React from "react";
 import { useProvider } from "mobx-store-provider";

-import { appStoreId, AppStore } from "./AppStore";
+// Import both the store and the id import { appStoreId, AppStore } from "./AppStore";

 const appStore = AppStore.create();

 function App() {
-  const AppProvider = useProvider(appStoreId);
+  // use the id when getting the Provider const AppProvider = useProvider(appStoreId);
   return (
     <AppProvider value={appStore}>